tenfef/SlashCSS/docs/content/docs/single/tip.md

 ### Local Variables

-You can override styling using the following local variables.
+You can override this component using the following local variables.

 {{% codeblock key="language" definition="css" margin="bottom" %}}
 ```css